-That black sedan came for my mother one more time; by then I already followed my brother and had my own shiny Paratrooper Wings.
+That Black Military Sedan came for my mother one more time; by then I already had my own set of shiny Paratrooper Wings.
 No one had to call me to attention when my father was killed.

 This year as you are enjoying the festivities and fireworks consider that neighbor, the single mother next door or the old guy down the street who never takes part and contemplate the reasons why.